Shinjuku, Matsuki Bakery

 "And I'm not Takatomon's partner either," said Terriermon, seeing that he and Guilmon were switched too.
 He pointed at Guilmon.
 "That doofus is."

 "Wonderful?
 I got no nose!" said Kazu.
-Everyone laughed.
+The group broke down into laughter before a voice interrupted them.

-"Acting like this, it's hard to believe you're our only hope," came a voice.
+"Acting like this, it's hard to believe you're our only hope."

 "Who's there?" said Rika as the whole group spun to face the man that had just approached them.
-It was Yamaki.
+Yamaki stood several feet away from the group, and despite his more casual clothing, he looked no less serious and intimidating than before.

 "Oh, it's creepy dude," said Kenta.